shimspedy/sengov/content/massachusetts/clark-katherine/_index.md

 Katherine has carried that vision through every position she’s held.
 She is a consensus builder among her constituents and colleagues, who elected her Assistant Speaker of the House in 2020.
 Now, Katherine uses her position in leadership to help advocate for families nationwide – recognizing that when families are successful,  America is successful.

-## CLIMATE CHANGE, ENERGY & THE ENVIRONMENT
+## CLIMATE CHANGE, ENERGY AND THE ENVIRONMENT
 We have a fundamental responsibility to future generations to protect our planet, invest in clean energy, and center environmental justice in all of our policies.

 Katherine Clark has: